matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 :::

-To deploy your contracts you will need to use the `Deployer` class from the `hardhat-zksync-deploy`  plugin.
+To deploy your contracts you need to use the `Deployer` class from the `hardhat-zksync-deploy`  plugin.
 This class takes care of all the specifics of [deploying contracts on zkSync](../../dev/building-on-zksync/contracts/contract-deployment.md).

 Here is a basic deployment script for a `Greeter` contract: